allenlin90/programmingLearning/javascriptLearning/understandingTheWeirdPartsInJS/weirdJSNotes.md

     1. <ins>**Primitive**</ins> properties are those having primitive data type as values, such as `String` and `Boolean`.
     1. <ins>**Object**</ins> properties are properties that have other `child` objects (or array, as arraies are also objects) as values.
     1. <ins>**Function**</ins> properties are those values that are functions.
 Note that in this condition, these functions are the `methods` of the object.
-1. Square brackets notation (dot notation as well) is an operator which has very high precedence.
+1. "**Object literal syntax** is that we can use "Square brackets notation (or dot notation) as the operator which has very high precedence.
 Besides, associativity of both notations are left-to-right.
 If we have a "**list**" which is a data structure that has multiple layers of objects in it, we can use "dot notation" to get into each layer as a chain by its property names.
 It's suggested to use "**dot notation**" if the data is static and use "**square brackets notation**" for dynamic property names or other purpose.
     ```
     var person = new Object();
     person["firstname"] = "Allen";